 - “Why can’t you smile and be happy like everyone else?”

 How many times did you get treated to instructions like these from your caretakers?

 For many of us, it did not take long to notice as kids that adults reacted negatively to our negative emotions.

-You learned to frown on these negative feelings as a child because your developing brain attempted to make sense of your caregiver’s negative response by thinking, “Mom knows best; if she says it is wrong to feel this way then she must be right”.
+You learned to frown on these negative feelings as a child.
+Your developing brain attempted to make sense of your caregiver’s negative response.
+So the child you were thinking “Mom knows best; if she says it is wrong to feel this way then she must be right”.

 It’s time for you to understand that feeling angry, or anxious, or sad, does not mean something is “wrong” with you.
 These negative feelings are guidance signals telling you hidden truths about your patterns, which are meant to be fully acknowledged and felt.

 When you admit their existence and feel these sensations, you can uncover what is really going on underneath.
 That is the healthiest way to deal with your negative emotions.

 Repressing Your Negative Emotions Only Causes Damage in the Long Run

 Imagine you mistakenly put your bare palm on a burner while cooking a meal.